Hydrodynastes gigas: Feeding

-In the wild, H. gigas primarily feeds on fish and amphibians, but will take small mammals, rodents, birds, and even other reptiles.
+In the wild, H. gigas primarily feeds on fish and amphibians, but will also eat small mammals, birds, and reptiles.
 In captivity, they can be introduced to other types of food, as well.

 Venom

-The posterior maxillary teeth of H. gigas are enlarged, and the Duvernoy's gland produces a secretion with high proteolytic activity.
-Besides the ability of this large and powerful snake to inflict mechanical trauma, numerous cases of local envenomation and perhaps hypersensitivity have occurred, most of which have gone unreported.
-Prolonged, chewing bites may result in painful (sometimes extensive and persistent) swelling, as well as bruising.
-Nevertheless, the species is regularly kept as a pet, becoming increasingly popular in recent years.
+H. gigas is an opisthoglyphous colubrid snake that possesses enlarged posterior maxillary teeth and Duvernoy's gland.
+This gland secretes a mild viperid-type venom with proteolytic activity.
+The liquid venom yield ranges from 0 to 50 microliters and the solid venom yield is 1.3 mg.

+Although there have been many bite cases, there are only four reported cases of significant reaction in humans from this species.
+Symptoms after envenomation in those cases include severe swelling, bruising, numbness, itching, dizziness.
+Most bites report only mild local pain and minor swelling.
 Manning et al. (1999) described a case in which an 18-year-old male pet-store employee was bitten on the wrist by a specimen that hung on for 1.5 minutes.
-Some mild swelling resulted, but after nine hours, the victim claimed to have experienced three bouts of muscle paralysis, during which he fell and was unable to move or speak, but a medical examination did not produce any unusual results.
-The symptoms described possibly were the result of anxiety.
-The liquid venom yield ranges from 0-50 microliters and the solid venom yield is 1.3 mg.
+Some mild local swelling resulted, and after nine hours, the victim claimed to have experienced three bouts of muscle paralysis, during which he fell and was unable to move or speak.
+The medical examination revealed no evidence of systemic envenomation however.